hyperledger/fabric-private-chaincode/README.md

 In order to run and deploy a chaincode enclave we need to build the enclave registry.
 See [ercc/](ercc).

+Both, ecc and ercc use custom validation plugins to verify transactions.
+In [plugins/](plugins) you can find instructions how to build them manually.

 Moreover, we provide a set of integration tests in [integration/](integration) to demonstrate Fabric Private Chaincode capabilities.